iGW-TU-Dresden/CFPy/README.md

 See the beginning of the individual example notebooks for more information on `Python` and package versions.

 # Installation
 The installation is described specifically for using the [Anaconda distribution](https://www.anaconda.com/products/distribution) of Python / using `conda` environments.
+If you encounter an OpenSSL-related error during one of the following steps, go to `.../anaconda3/lib/bin`, copy `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll` and paste them to `.../anaconda3/dlls`, and continue regularly afterwards.
 ## Installation of `CFPy` only (without `pyKasso`)
 #### For experienced users
 Install `CFPy` from source in a (new) environment with Python 3.9.